 Lucerne – Lake Como (5h)

 One of the most scenic train journeys in Europe is the Gotthard Panoramic Express (previously known as the Wilhelm Tell Express) in Switzerland.
 The beauty of it is it includes a ferry ride on the stunning Lake Lucerne, and you can jump on using your Swiss Travel Pass (just book your seat reservation prior).
-From the historic city of Lucerne, you will enjoy a thoroughly scenic ferry ride to the village of Flüelen, where the journey continues on the train through mountains and lush valleys to the city of Lugano.
-From there, it is only a 38m train ride to Como in Italy.
+From the historic city of Lucerne, you will first enjoy a thoroughly scenic ferry ride to the village of Flüelen, before continuing your journey on the train through mountains and lush valleys to the city of Lugano.
+From there, it is only a 38 mins train ride to Como in Italy.

 What are you favourite twin city breaks in Europe?

-Side note: By the way, instead of twin city itineraries, you could do triple city ones by combining different carriers, or by using your Eurail Global Pass.
+By the way, upping your twin city itineraries to triple city ones is easy by combining different carriers, or using your Eurail Global Pass.

 Like this post?
 Save it to Pinterest so you don’t lose track of it!